The Big Picture…

-There’s a long history of case studies on how perceived image impacts innovation (new products).
+There’s a long history of case studies on how the perceived image impacts innovation (new products).
 From how Honda entered the US market.
 Through to approach of Reverse Innovation shown in Govindarajan & Trimble’s book of the same name.

-So, now we’ve seen a hierarchy of resistance as well as what could leads to such resistance.
-Next we’ll look at how these two things interact.
+So, now we’ve seen a hierarchy of resistance as well as what could lead to such resistance.
+Next, we’ll look at how these two things interact.

 Mapping antecedents to the hierarchy

 As you might suspect, not all factors of innovation resistance lead to all types of resistance.
 Kleijnan et al.’s article provides a mapping based on the interviews they made.
 You can see this in Figure 6.

-Figure 6 is not the definitive answer.
+Figure 6 is not a definitive answer.
 But it gives a framework on which to have a useful discussion.
 In use, I would look at all 7 antecedents and see how to minimise.
-To make it a little simpler to walk through, we’ll take each type of resistance at a time, starting with postponement.
+To make it a little simpler to walkthrough, we’ll take each type of resistance at a time, starting with postponement.

 Why an adopter might postpone

 If you think the innovation will be cheaper next year then why buy straight away.
 Or there might be competing innovations.
 Then you might find consumers postponing until a winner emerges.
 Few people, except perhaps innovators/early adopters, have the will to invest in a dead-end technology.

 We’ve already discussed electric cars in this article.
 And they are an excellent example of postponing due to usage patterns.
 Until we have a charging infrastructure as good as the one currently for fossil fuels, then we will postpone adopting.
 Except for all but those that make short journeys.

 Why an adopter might reject